Bachelor of Science (Dean's Scholar)(Honours)

 Chemistry and Physics courses run at the City campus.

-During this program you'll develop a strong background in the basic knowledge of your major discipline.
+During this course, you'll develop a strong background in the basic knowledge of your major discipline.

-You’ll study foundation courses in biology, chemistry, physics and maths, and be introduced to scientific skills and communication.
+You’ll study foundation courses in your discipline, and get an introduction to scientific skills and communication.

-You will study more advanced courses from your chosen major.
+You will complete the second mentored research placement and study more advanced courses from your chosen major.

-You'll also be prepared for the workforce through work-integrated learning opportunities which are part of the Professional Scientist course.
+You'll also prepare for the workforce through work-integrated learning opportunities as part of a relevant professional practice course relevant to your discipline.

 In addition to the research project, you will undertake advanced coursework and learn the skills to develop a research proposal and carry out experimental design and data analysis.